Entanglement-Assisted Quantum Error-Correcting Codes over Local Frobenius Rings: Preliminaries

-Theorem~\ref{dt1} is a direct consequence of Theorems~\ref{tEAC} and \ref{thm:eaqecc} proved in Section~\ref{sec3}.
+Theorem~\ref{dt1} is a direct consequence of Theorems~\ref{thm:2step} and \ref{thm:eaqecc} proved in Section~\ref{sec3}.
 The precise expression for the numbers $\rho_t$ can be found in the restatement of Theorem~\ref{dt1} at the end of that section.

-In the second part of the paper (Sections \ref{sec4}--\ref{sec5}), we explicitly derive the minimum number of pre-shared entanglement qudits required to construct an EAQECC from a submodule over the integer ring $\Z_{p^a}$, and more generally, the minimum number of pre-shared entanglement qudits required to construct an EAQECC from an additive code over a Galois ring.
+In the second part of the paper (Sections \ref{sec4}--\ref{sec5}), we explicitly derive the minimum number of pre-shared pairs of maximally entangled qudits required to construct an EAQECC from a submodule over the integer ring $\Z_{p^a}$, and more generally, the minimum number of pre-shared pairs of maximally entangled qudits required to construct an EAQECC from an additive code over a Galois ring.
 We state our results in the two theorems below.